adr29truck/APL-prep/README.md

 ```

 Backend:
-I recommend using python's virtual environment for installing ease of use.
+I recommend using python's virtual environment for installation and ease of use.

 ```console
 python3 -m venv venv